-CT scans, or Computed Tomography scans, are medical imaging tests that provide detailed cross-sectional images of the body.
+Computed Tomography (CT) scans, are medical imaging tests that provide detailed cross-sectional images of the body.
 They use a combination of X-rays and computer technology to create pictures of organs, bones, and other tissues, enabling healthcare professionals to diagnose conditions, plan treatments, and assess disease progress.

-In British Columbia, CT scans are available through hospitals and private imaging clinics.
-The Medical Services Plan (MSP) covers the cost of CT scans when ordered by a doctor and performed in a hospital or a publicly funded facility.
-However, there may be costs associated with scans conducted in private clinics not covered by MSP.
+CT scans are available through hospitals and private imaging clinics.
+The Medical Services Plan (MSP) covers the cost of CT scans that are ordered by a doctor.

 CT scan wait times in British Columbia